 Hong Kong Tours - Asia’s World City

-This Hong Kong city stay gives you a leisurely stay in Hong Kong whilst seeing the sites that interest you, and some time to explore at your leisure.
+This Hong Kong Discovery tour gives you a leisurely stay in Hong Kong whilst seeing the sites that interest you, and some time to explore at your leisure.

 This odyssey introduces you to all of China’s must-see wonders - Beijing, Shanghai, the Great Wall, the Forbidden City and the Terra Cotta Warriors of Xian and Guilin before heading on to vibrant Hong Kong.